Nominated for

 Member, Holy Cross, Carlsbad

-Nominee’s Bio: Mae Chao has been committed to building capacity at personal, organizational, community, and societal levels for civic engagement, non-profit programming, volunteerism, diversity competency and social change.
-Mae has more than 45 years of experience in nonprofit management, international development, grantmaking, research, training and facilitation.
-She worked at the community level in Memphis, Los Angeles and Philadelphia in Christian ministry with at-risk youth, and with immigrants and refugees.
+Nominee’s Bio: Mae Chao is committed to building capacity at personal, organizational, community, and societal levels for civic engagement, non-profit programming, volunteerism, diversity competency and social change.
+Mae has more than 45 years of experience in nonprofit management, international development, grantmaking, strategic planning, research, training and facilitation.
+She worked at the community level in Memphis, Los Angeles and Philadelphia with at-risk youth, immigrants and refugees, and grass-roots nonprofits.
 At the regional level she worked with the United Way of the San Francisco Bay Area.
 At the national level she worked at the federal Corporation for National and Community Service.
-Internationally she advised on civil society and volunteerism development through United Way International and the United Nations Volunteers (UNV).
-Mae is another overeducated Asian American with a Doctor of Social Work from the University of Pennsylvania, a Masters in Social Welfare from the University of California in Berkeley and a Bachelors of Arts with honor from Cornell University, College of Arts and Science.
+Internationally she advised on civil society and volunteerism development, in countries such as the People’s Republic of China, through United Way International and the United Nations Volunteers (UNV).
+Mae is another overeducated Asian American with a Doctor of Social Work from the University of Pennsylvania, a Masters in Social Welfare from the University of California in Berkeley and a Bachelors of Arts from Cornell University, College of Arts and Science.
 She is now happily enjoying retired life.